 Fig. 3.
 This $\mathbb{Z}2 \times \mathbb{Z}3$ symmetric network supports several types of spatio-temporally symmetric solutions.
-The figure on the right, top shows the timeseries of the phases of cells 1, 2 and 3 in a network of reduced Hodgkin-Huxley equations [13].
+The figure on the right, top shows the timeseries of the phases of cells 1, 2 and 3 in a network of reduced Hodgkin-Huxley equations [14].
 Cells 4, 5 and 6 evolve synchronously with cells 1, 2, and 3, respectively.
-At the bottom, the shift of the timeseries by one third of the period shows that all cells evolve identically up to a phase shift.
+At the bottom, the shift of the timeseries by one third of the period shows that cells 1, 2, and 3 evolve identically up to a phase shift.